tfabris/BlueGigaEmpeg/README.md

   should show the currently-paired device, and which transport channels are being used (such as A2DP and/or AVRCP).

-- Save the output of the terminal program into a text document.
-For some terminal programs there is an option to save the output directly, for others you will need to "select all" then copy and paste into a text editor.
+- Copy and paste the output of the serial monitor into a text document.
-  - If you happen to be using Hyperterminal on old versions of Windows, it has a known bug with copy/paste where it mangles the output, so don't use that, use its feature for saving its output directly instead.
-Other terminal programs should be OK though.

 - Submit bug reports this way:
   - Create an account at http://www.GitHub.com if you don't already have one.